huangiris17/recommendations/README.md

 ## Overview

-This course project is the back end for an eCommerce web site as a collection of RESTful services for a client.
+This course project is the backend for an eCommerce website as a collection of RESTful services.
 The class is divided into 9 squads, and each squad develops and runs a service end-to-end.
 This repo belongs to the Recommendations Squad who is responsible for managing relationships between two products.

 ## Contents